Automatically designing CNN architectures using genetic algorithm for image classification: Literature Review

 In this subsection, we mainly introduce the building blocks of CNNs, i.e., the convolutional and pooling layers, which are the basic objects encoded by GAs to represent CNNs.

 Specifically, the convolutional layer employs filters to perform convolutional operations on the input data.
 One filter can be viewed as a matrix.
-In this paper, we focus on 2-dimension convolution operators (with a 2-dimension filter) because the proposed algorithm aims at processing image data.
 During the convolutional operation, the filter horizontally slides (with a given step size), then vertically moves (with another step size) for the next horizontal slide, until the whole image has been scanned.
-At each position, the filter is applied to the image by multiplying each filter value with the corresponding pixel value, and summing the results to give the output of the filter.
 The set of filter outputs form a new matrix called the feature map.
 The horizontal and vertical step sizes are called the width and height of a stride.
-In a convolutional layer, multiple filters (typically with the same sizes and using the same stride) are allowed to coexist, producing a set of feature maps.
 The exact number of feature maps used is a parameter in the architecture of the corresponding CNN.
-The number of filters is derived from the number of resulting feature maps and the spatial size of the input data.
-In addition, two convolutional operations are applied: the \textit{same} convolutional operation which pads zeros to the input data when there is no enough area for the filter to overlap, and the \textit{valid} convolutional operation which does not pad anything.
+In addition, two convolutional operations are applied: the \textit{same} convolutional operation which pads zeros to the input data when there is not enough area for the filter to overlap, and the \textit{valid} convolutional operation which does not pad anything.
 Hence, the parameters of a convolutional layer are the number of feature maps, the filter size, the stride size and the convolutional operation type.
 A pooling layer has common components of a convolutional layer except that 1) the filter is called the kernel which has no value, 2) the output of a kernel is the maximal or mean value of the area it stops, and 3) the spatial size of the input data is not changed through a pooling layer.
 When the maximal value is returned, it is a pooling layer with the type of \textit{max}, otherwise of \textit{mean}.
 Hence, the parameters of a pooling layer are the kernel size, the stride size and the pooling type used.
 In addition, the fully-connected layers are usually incorporated into the tail of a CNN.
-Because it is very common and also not the building blocks of CNNs, we will not detail it here.
-But note that, the number of fully-connected layers and the number of neurons in each fully-connected layer are also the parameters of a CNN's architecture, if the fully-connected layers are used in the CNN.
 In the proposed algorithm, the fully-connected layers are discarded, and the justifications are given in Subsection~\ref{sub_section_pop_init}.

-\subsection{Skip Connections}
+\subsubsection{Skip Connections}